TAGASK/techtest/README.md

   database and listen any change on DB
 - I added dto to map to the entity to be able to modify it easily in the future.

-What could have been had :
+What could have been added :

 - UI tests
 - End to End tests